 How does it compare?

-Facebook is still the world’s most popular social media platform, along with WhatsApp and Facebook messenger.
+Despite being overtaken by Tencent on market value, Facebook is still the world’s most popular social media platform, along with WhatsApp and Facebook messenger.

-Interestingly, users spend more time on WeChat than on Facebook, Instagram, Snapchat, and Twitter put together.
+Interestingly, users spend more time on WeChat than on Facebook, Instagram, Snapchat and Twitter put together.
 More than one third spend in excess of four hours a day on the service.
 By comparison, the average amount of time spent on Facebook is 22 minutes a day.

 Although at first taking inspiration for its services from other social media companies, Tencent’s successes are being watched closely by the Silicon Valley giants.
 The firm recently made it onto the Forbes list of the world’s 100 most innovative companies, in 24th place.